asteroid-lang/asteroid/README.md

 Documentation on Asteroid can be found at [asteroid-lang.readthedocs.io](https://asteroid-lang.readthedocs.io).

+## New in Release 1.1.0

+* Asteroid now supports its own interactive debugger `adb`.

+* Eliminated the `stride` notation in list comprehensions and replaced with the `step` notation.

+* Lots of bug fixes.

 ## New in Release 1.0.0

 * Interpreter line-editing features similar to Python include interactive editing, history substitution and code completion on systems that support the GNU Readline library.